 Maria Theresa Moerman Ib is a Dutch-Danish visual artist, raised between the Netherlands, England and Denmark.
 She is currently based in Scotland.
-A graduate of the Glasgow School of Art's Fine Art Photography programme where she now teaches as a Visiting Lecturer, she also holds an MLitt in Creative Writing from the University of Stirling.
+A graduate of the Glasgow School of Art's Fine Art Photography programme where she is now a PhD candidate and a Visiting Lecturer, she also holds an MLitt in Creative Writing from the University of Stirling.

 Her practice, which includes curation and writing, is rooted in autobiography and navigates the realms of memory, identity and loss.
 Through the mediums of photography, film and text, she translates found and original material into haunted narratives that linger in the slippage between the real and the imagined.